BDC Hamburger Icon

 9. Khan Academy

-Khan Academy provides free courses in the following categories: hour of code, computer programming, computers and the internet, AP/college computer science principles, and computer science.
-Teaching is done via a personalized learning dashboard, educational videos and practical exercises.
-While the organization’s aim is to prepare students for K-14, SAT, Praxis and LSAT testing, its computing material is useful for business owners far removed from their school days.
+Khan Academy provides free courses aimed at preparing students for K-14, SAT, Praxis and LSAT testing.
+However, its computing material is useful for business owners who are far removed from their school days.

 Coding languages taught: HTML, CSS, JavaScript and SQL

 General Assembly has more than 30 campuses worldwide through which 80,000 students have gained vital skills in coding, marketing, project management and other areas.
-GA Dash is its free platform for beginner coders; it targets users who want to learn hands-on web development basics.
-It does this by setting challenges of increasing difficulty for students to solve one by one.
+General Assembly’s Dash is a free platform for beginner coders.
+Users who want to learn hands-on web development basics can experience challenges of increasing difficulty that they will solve one by one.

 Coding languages taught: HTML, CSS and JavaScript